Miskimm/Wearwell/README.md

 🏃‍♀️ WearWell — Running Buddy App
 📘 Project Overview

-WearWell is a web-based prototype that helps users find running partners, track shared goals, and stay motivated through social support and wearable integration.
+WearWell is a web-based prototype designed to help users find running partners, track shared goals, and stay motivated through social support and wearable integration.
-This project was developed as part of the DECO3500 – Social & Mobile Computing course at The University of Queensland.
+This project was designed for DECO3500 – Social & Mobile Computing course at The University of Queensland.

 ## Research and Requirements Summary